aleron75/mageres/README.md

 * [Vaimo Composer Patches](https://github.com/vaimo/composer-patches) - Applies a patch from a local or remote file to any package that is part of a given composer project.
 Example https://gist.github.com/amenk/908e80748662d896718685c778cd4db4

 ## Security
+* [InvalidateAdminPasswords Extension](https://github.com/sdinteractive/Magento2_SomethingDigital_InvalidateAdminPasswords) - A tool by SomethingDigital to invalidate all Magento admin user passwords
 * [mage-one.com](https://www.mage-one.com/) - A company which offers Paid security support for Magento 1 after its official End of Support
 * [MageDef](https://www.magedef.com/) - Free resources to build more reliable and defensible eCommerce platforms and software.
 * [Magento-Pre-Patched-Files](https://github.com/magecomp/Magento-Pre-Patched-Files) - Pre Patched files for installing Magento Security Patches without SSH.